 The voices were getting closer and louder.
 Closer and louder.

 “Be quiet, Nellie, or we both gonna kick it.”

 Three men dressed in camouflage clothes and black half face masks appeared around the back corner of the house.
 They had weapons.
 Hunting, as if they already knew the prey was right there.
 They scoured the back of the house and the small porch.
 The screams inside were horrendous.
 Nellie prayed Miss Cherry had found a way out.

 The three masked men spread out across the back lawn with purpose, guns raised.
-As one of the men got closer to the bushes where the two were hiding, Nellie saw he was carrying an AK-15.
+One of the men got closer to the bushes where the two were hiding and Nellie saw he was carrying an AR-15.
 If they even cleared their throat, they would be ripped to shreds in seconds.

 One man further away was whacking bushes with the butt of his gun.
 He turned and suddenly yelled, “Clear.
 Let's go.”

 The men moved out.
 Nellie held her breath.
 And Timmy stood up.

 “Right here.
 Don't shoot,” said Timmy, putting his hands in the air.